Loweel/zabov-old/README.md

 Where:

--port is the port number.
+- port is the port number.
 Usually is 53
--proto is the protocol.
+- proto is the protocol.
 Choices are "udp", "tcp", "tcp/udp"
--upstream: upstream DNS where to forward the DNS query.
+- upstream: upstream DNS where to forward the DNS query.
 Comma separated list of IP:PORT
--singlefilters: comma separated list of download URLs, for blacklists following the "singlefilter" schema.
+- singlefilters: comma separated list of download URLs, for blacklists following the "singlefilter" schema.
--doublefilters: comma separated list of download URLs, for blacklists following the "doublefilter" schema.
+- doublefilters: comma separated list of download URLs, for blacklists following the "doublefilter" schema.
--blackholeip: IP address to return when the IP is banned.
+- blackholeip: IP address to return when the IP is banned.
 This is because you may want to avoid MX issues, mail loops on localhost, or you have a web server running on localhost